2nd Corinthians Chapter 1– John Karmelich

 d)

-point is that God is a "God of comfort" who has the ability to give
+God is a "God of comfort" who has the ability to give us comfort

-second point is that once we have that "comfort of God", we can use
+point is that once we have that "comfort of God", we can use comfort

 i)

-Christians who are suffering can only turn to other Christians for help through
+that Christians who are suffering can only turn to other Christians for help

-It does mean that since God has the
+through that situation?
+No. It does mean that since God has the ability

-ability to comfort us, we should use that ability to understand God's comfort
+to comfort us, we should use that ability to understand God's comfort to help

 ii)

-going through a particular situation, the best person (or the only person) we
+are going through a particular situation, the best person (or the only person)

 iii)

-every bad situation in life is so God can use that situation for us to help
+that every bad situation in life is so God can use that situation for us to

 that every time we have to deal with suffering it is for us to help others.